George Stanley Gordon

-Early years
+Early life and education

 George Gordon was born in Brooklyn, New York.
 His parents were mother Emily Millar Gordon from County Down, Ireland, and father George Gordon from Liverpool England.
 George Gordon's mother was a housewife and his father a Merchant Marine who served in World War I for England.
 George Gordon had a brother and one sister.

 Gordon began attending PS 102 in Brooklyn, New York, in 1933, at the age of eight.
 He then attended high school years at Brooklyn Technical High School where he graduated in January, 1944, with a major in Chemistry.
-Brooklyn Tech as it was called was also known as HS 430 in Queens, New York, and emphasized training in the technical trades.

-Education and military service

 In 1944, Gordon enrolled and attended Brown University in Providence, Rhode Island, where he majored in Psychology.
-Gordon attended the Ivy League school via a Naval Scholarship.
+Gordon attended the school via a Naval Scholarship.
 While at the school he played baseball and won two varsity letters which eventually led him to a try out for the Brooklyn Dodgers.
 He then played baseball for the Olean, New York team.
 Gordon graduated from Brown in June, 1946, with a Bachelor of Arts degree.

 In May, 1946, Gordon earned a ranking of Ensign in the Navy.
-He received his military training at Bloomsburg State Teacher's College at Bloomsburg, Pannsylvania, where he was trained as a Gunnery and Deck Officer.
+He received his military training at Bloomsburg State Teacher's College at Bloomsburg, Pennsylvania, where he was trained as a Gunnery and Deck Officer.
 Gordon served in World War II, treating the wounded on hospital ships in the Pacific Theater.
 Gordon remained in the Naval Reserves until 1959.

 Gordon attended the University of Pennsylvania's Wharton School of Finance where he graduated in 1949 with a Masters of Business Administration Degree.
 Gordon attended Harvard University's six-week Advanced Management Program in 1968.

 Early career

 After his honorable discharge from the military in 1949, Gordon moved to Canada where he became Brand Manager for National Distellers.
 His research and development plan was credited with developing the first marketing plan in the liquor industry aimed at the African American market.
 His position continued with National Distillers until 1953.
 He then accepted a position with Benton and Bowles Advertising Agency where he became Account Manager for his first multimillion-dollar budget for selling Procter & Gamble Products.
 Gordon remained with Benton and Bowles until 1957.

-In 1958, Gordon accepted the position of Director of Worldwide Marketing at Massey Ferguson.
-Gordon was widely lauded for turning the 300 million USD company to a profitable status.
-When he arrived the company was near bankruptcy and he decided that the company would use national television to promote its products which became a huge success.
+In 1958, Gordon became director of worldwide marketing at Massey Ferguson.
+Gordon was lauded for turning the 300 million USD company to a profitable status.
+When he arrived the company was near bankruptcy and he decided that the company would use national television to promote its products.
 He remained with Massey Ferguson until 1963.